docker-rpm-builder/docker-rpm-builder/README.md

 gpgkey=https://www.franzoni.eu/keys/D1270819.txt
 ```

-Please refer to docker installation instructions for [Fedora](https://docs.docker.com/installation/fedora/) for details.

-docker-rpm-builder already depends on the proper docker package for each distribution; once your repos are in place, just
+**docker-rpm-builder** depends on the official **docker-engine** package from docker.io - make sure its repository is available - [see install docs](https://docs.docker.com/engine/installation/linux/fedora/).

 ```
-yum install docker-rpm-builder
+dnf install docker-rpm-builder
 ```

 And you're done; if you haven't already done so, check the [docker configuration](#docker-configuration) section, then [launch the test suite](#test-everything-works)